huseynovvusal/huseynovvusal/README.md

 ### ⚡ About Me

 I am a young software developer and instructor on YouTube.
 I am mostly experienced in web development (MERN stack).
 Also, Android development is one of my enthusiasts.
+I am currently studying Information Security in Baku Higher Oil School (BHOS).

 ### 🔗 Social Links